4 Weeks In A Month

 The Origins: A Historical Perspective

 The adoption of the Gregorian calendar in 1582 further refined the calendar system, addressing discrepancies in the Julian calendar and bringing it closer to the actual solar year.
-However, the fundamental structure of months with varying lengths remained.
+Even so, the fundamental structure of months with varying lengths remained.
 The four-week structure, therefore, is not a direct outcome of any specific historical event but a functional simplification that evolved alongside the development of our calendar systems.

 The Four-Week Month in Practice: A Practical Tool